- Apple Pay is a virtual method of paying for your purchases without the need to have a credit card present.

-Apple didn't invent the idea of embedding Near Field Communications (NFC), the basis for Apple Pay, in a mobile device.
+Apple Pay may be the innovative technology for payment transactions that iTunes was for music purchases.
+Apple didn't invent the idea of embedding near-field communications (NFC), the basis for Apple Pay, in a mobile device.
 In fact, contactless payment services such as Orange Cash are already available in Europe, while in the U.S., the Google Wallet app has been available on both Android devices and iPhones since 2011.
-Three years later, paying by phone is still not mainstream … yet.
+However, paying by phone is still not mainstream … yet.

 Apple Pay Features

-- The promise of greater security with the iPhone's Touch ID fingerprint scanner and the promise that Apple will not have access to user’s purchase information.
+- The promise of greater security with the iPhone's Touch ID fingerprint scanner and that Apple does not have access to users' purchasing information.

-- That extra security means Apple Pay was able to negotiate a "card present" rate from Visa, MasterCard, and American Express -- eliminating the penalty merchants pay for running credit or debit transactions without a card present.
+- Apple Pay was able to negotiate a "card present" rate from Visa, MasterCard, and American Express, eliminating the penalty merchants pay for running credit or debit transactions without a card present.

-- Consumers will not be charged to use the service.
+- Consumers are not charged to use the service.

-“The timing is right with customer behavior, the customer experience is right, and elements have come together around how the ecosystem is evolving for this to be a game changer,” Gavin Michael, JPMorgan's digital chief said.
+“The timing is right with customer behavior, the customer experience is right, and elements have come together around how the ecosystem is evolving for this to be a game-changer," said Gavin Michael, JPMorgan's digital chief.

-Here's what you need to do to be ready for this revolution and accept Apple Pay at your place of business.
+Here's what you need to do to accept Apple Pay at your place of business.

-Get a Point-of-Sale (POS) System With an Apple Pay Reader
+Get a point-of-sale system with an Apple Pay reader

-If you are about to buy a new POS, then certainly now is the time to order a contactless transaction reader to go with it.
+If you are about to buy a new POS system, then certainly now is the time to order a contactless transaction reader to go with it.
 Keep in mind that not all NFC-readers are capable of processing Apple Pay transactions.
-However, all EMV (Europay, MasterCard, Visa)-enabled readers are Apple Pay compatible.
-In fact, merchants will be required to support credit cards with EMV technology by October 2015 or risk greater liability in the case of credit card fraud.
+However, all EMV (Europay, MasterCard, Visa)-enabled readers are Apple-Pay compatible.

 The Apple brand is synonymous with being cool and trendy.
-Your brand could easily benefit from not only the association with Apple, but such leading brands as Panera, Starbucks, and McDonald’s.
-In fact, Apple claims over 220,000 stores can accept it.
-Promote the fact that you are one of these companies not only with the foresight to incorporate a new technology, but offer customers a simpler and more secure way to purchase goods and services.
+Your brand could easily benefit from not only the association with Apple.
+Apple claims over 220,000 stores accept it.
+Promote the fact that you are one of these companies not only with the foresight to incorporate new technology, but offer customers a simpler and more secure way to purchase goods and services.

-Apple Pay transactions won’t cost you anything.
+Apple Pay transactions don't cost you anything.
 That alone is a reason to promote the use of Apple Pay with your customers.
 Put a blurb on your website about how easy Apple Pay is to use.
-When you see customers with an iPhone, ask if they’re going to use Apple Pay.
+When you see customers with an iPhone, ask if they'll use Apple Pay.
 Educate yourself about the benefits of Apple Pay to discuss them knowledgeably and persuasively with your customers.